-Piano

-If you are a non-music major, and your main instrument is something other than piano, organ, or guitar, you should register for MUS-P 110.
+■ PIANO If you are a non-music major, and your main instrument is something other than piano, organ, or guitar, you should register for MUS-P 110.
 This is a beginning class.
 If you wish to investigate more advanced classes, take the secondary piano placement examination during the orientation preceding the fall or spring semester.
-The schedule is available from the secondary piano coordinator, Music Annex 283.

-General Education

-Choose from courses designated S&H, N&M, or A&H in the Planner Course Descriptions booklet.

-■ Music Education (for B.M.E. students only)

-Students interested in music education may take MUS-E 131 Introduction to Music Education (2 cr.) during the first or second semester.

-Information for Students Interested in the B.S. or the A.S. in Recording Arts
+The schedule is available from the secondary piano coordinator, Music Annex 283. ■ GENERAL EDUCATION Choose from courses designated S&H, N&M, or A&H in the Planner Course Descriptions booklet. ■ MUSIC EDUCATION (FOR B.M.E.
+STUDENTS ONLY) Students interested in music education may take MUS-E 131 Introduction to Music Education (2 cr.) during the first or second semester.
+INFORMATION FOR STUDENTS INTERESTED IN THE B.S.
+OR THE A.S.
+IN RECORDING ARTS Admission to the B.S. or A.S.
+Degree Program Admission for University Division students into the A.S. or B.S.
+Degree Program in the Recording Arts is very competitive.

-Admission to the B.S. or A.S.
-Degree Program

-Admission for University Division students into the A.S. or B.S.
-Degree Program in the Recording Arts is generally quite competitive.
 Students seeking admission from University Division should follow the Jacobs School of Music admission procedures, submit applications by December 1, and interview on audition weekends in the spring.
 Admitted students will begin the program in the following fall semester.
-For more information, see www.music.indiana.edu/department/ audio/admission.shtml.

-Recording Arts

-During the first year, students who are interested in being admitted to the Audio Recording Program (B.S. or A.S.) usually complete the following:

-See pp. 12-13 for options.
-Students choosing ENG-W 131 or W 170 may decide to postpone this course until the second semester.
+For more information, see www.music.indiana.edu/department/audio/admission.shtml.
+FRESHMAN YEAR COURSE WORK Recording Arts During the first year, students who are interested in being admitted to the Audio Recording Program (B.S. or A.S.) usually complete the following: ■ ENGLISH COMPOSITION COURSE(S) See pp. 12-13 for options.
+Students choosing ENG-W 131 or W 170 may decide to postpone this course until the second semester. ■ FOREIGN LANGUAGE COURSE Required only for B.S. students who need two semesters for graduation (or one semester of accelerated study). ■ CORE MUSIC COURSES MUS-Z 101 and Z 111 (MUS-T 151 may be substituted for the two courses.)

-Foreign Language Course

-Required only for B.S. students who need two semesters for graduation (or one semester of accelerated study).

-■ Core Music Courses

-MUS-Z 101 and Z 111 (MUS-T 151 may be substituted for the two courses.)

 See information about T 109 in music theory section on p.
-65. Some students will need to take T 109 before or with T 151.

-Audio Course

-MUS-A 101

-Choose from PHYS-P 105, some other course for an area of interest in an outside concentration (B.S.) or a bachelor's degree in another area (A.S.), or a distribution area course (A&H, S&H, or N&M).

-OTHER TECHNICAL MUSIC DEGREES

-For information regarding admission and degree requirements for String Instrument Technology, contact the Jacobs School of Music.
+61. Some students will need to take T 109 before or with T 151. ■ AUDIO COURSE MUS-A 101 ■ GENERAL EDUCATION COURSES Choose from PHYS-P 105, some other course for an area of interest in an outside concentration (B.S.) or a bachelor's degree in another area (A.S.), or a distribution area course (A&H, S&H, or N&M).
+OTHER TECHNICAL MUSIC DEGREES For information regarding admission and degree requirements for String Instrument Technology, contact the Jacobs School of Music.